mmahyoub/ML-Deplpyment-GeustLecture/README.md

   - Containerize ML webapp using docker container on premise.
   - Cotainerize and deploy model on the cloud (Microsoft Azure).

+Predownloads and requirements in addition to Jupyter Notebook:
+- Docker
+- Azure CLI and Azure subscription if you are interested to practice the cloud deployment part.

 If you have any comments or feedback, please feel free to reach out on mmahyoub.ds@gmail.com.